Flossie Bailey: Career

 Bailey spent her adult life seeking equality and justice as a civil rights activist.
-In 1918 Bailey established the Marion branch of the National Association for the Advancement of Colored People (NAACP).
-Initially it did not receive much support.
-In June 1930 it had 96 members; however, after the Marion community was the site of a lynching in August 1930, the local chapter's membership increase to 155 members by the end of 1930.
+In 1918, Bailey established the Marion branch of the National Association for the Advancement of Colored People (NAACP).
+Initially, it did not receive much support.
+In June 1930, it had 96 members.
+However, after the Marion community was the site of a lynching in August 1930, the local chapter's membership increased.
+By the end of 1930, the total member count went up to 155 members.

-On August 7, 1930, a mob broke into the Grant County, Indiana, jail in Marion, dragged two African-American men, Thomas Shipp and Abram Smith, to the Courthouse Square and lynched (hanged) them from a tree.
+On August 7, 1930, a mob broke into the Grant County, Indiana's jail (in Marion), dragging out two African-American men, Thomas Shipp and Abram Smith.
+They brought them to the Courthouse Square and lynched them from a tree.
 Bailey, who was the president of the local branch of the NAACP, tried to obtain police protection for the jailed men prior to the lynching.
 Afterwards, she was actively involved in organizing a Hoosier delegation of NAACP members to speak to Indiana governor Harry Leslie and persuade him to intervene in the investigation of the men's murders.

-Bailey and a number of others worked hard to obtain a fair investigation into the double lynching.
+Bailey, and a number of others, worked hard to obtain a fair investigation into the double lynching.
 Despite objections from those in the Marion community who wanted to forget about the event, Bailey and the NAACP played an important role in seeking justice for the murders of Shipp and Smith, as well as to restore calm in Marion.
-Two men were indicted and went on trial for the lynching, but neither one was found guilty of the crime and no one was ever punished for the deaths of Shipp and Smith.
+Two men were indicted and went on trial for the lynching, but neither one was found guilty of the crime, and no one was ever punished for the deaths of Shipp and Smith.

 In 1930, Bailey was elected president of the Indiana NAACP and helped plan its second annual meeting.
 The Bailey home in Marion became the Indiana headquarters for the NAACP.
 The national organization recognized Bailey's efforts by awarding her the Madam C. J. Walker Medal for "the person who has done the best work in the NAACP during the year."

 Bailey worked to ensure nothing like the lynching in Marion would occur again.
 She lobbied the Indiana General Assembly to pass stricter anti-lynching laws.
 When opponents to the bill rejected many of the safety measures, Bailey organized a statewide effort, calling on chapters of the NAACP, Optimist Clubs, Exchange Clubs, and Democratic organizations to lobby state legislators.
 Bailey's efforts were successful and the governor signed a stricter anti-lynching law in March 1931.
 Once the Indiana bill became law, Bailey began lobbying for a national anti-lynching law, as well as for the fair treatment of African Americans in other sectors of American life.
 Bailey especially focused on fighting to end the segregation of schools, hospitals, and other public spaces such as movie theaters.